Motorcycles ooze power, performance, passion and pizzazz – none more so than superbikes. Melanie Falconer picks her top 10.

 3. Yamaha YZF-R1: Best classic superbike

 Nobody can forget the eye-catching, and now iconic, red and white paint job that graced the original R1.
 Launched in 1998, the R1 put 1000cc sportsbikes firmly back on the map and redefined the modern litre-bike class.
 With an all-or-nothing approach, Yamaha created a much more compact engine, developing the world’s first vertically-stacked gearbox.
 This resulted in a shorter, lighter motor and allowed the use of a longer swingarm and a shorter wheelbase.
 All this meant razor-sharp handling, excellent stability and a thorough thrashing of its main rivals at the time, including the Honda FireBlade.
-For most, the R1 was the ultimate 1990s road weapon.
+For most, the R1 was the ultimate 1990s road weapon and a flagship.
+With dual 298 mm discs in front brakes and inverted telescopic forks in front suspension, its top speed grew from 168 mph in 1998, to 182mph in latest models from 2015 to today.
+These latest motorcycles are also provided with advanced traction control and with Throttle Control Valve Mapping, that allows riders to select maps depending on driving conditions and environment, which makes this classic superbike also technological and in line with the times.

 2. Spirit GP Street R: Most interesting small-volume superbike